web-dev-sam/BeatSaber-Overlay/README.md

 # Simple & themeable Beatsaber Overlay

+&nbsp;

+## How To
+If you are a streamer just use the following url as a source in obs or other streaming programs: https://bs-overlay.vercel.app/.
+Or If you want to use another Theme just include it in the url like this: https://bs-overlay.vercel.app/?theme=Moonlit.

+&nbsp;

 ## What is different?
 * Specially made for easy development of new themes by other devs.
 No node stuff, no overengineering.
 * You are welcome to contribute your own themes, feel free to open a pull request.

-&nbsp;

-## How To
-If you are a streamer just use the following url as a source in obs or other streaming programs: https://bs-overlay.vercel.app/.
-Or If you want to use another Theme just include it in the url like this: https://bs-overlay.vercel.app/?theme=Moonlit.

 &nbsp;